Welcome to STEM Learners!

 The BioCommons Collaboration

 The BioCommons is located at UW-Madison’s Steenbock Memorial Library, 550 Babcock Drive in Madison, Wisconsin.
 The community space and its associated online resources are a joint Educational Innovation initiative of WISCIENCE and Steenbock Library.
 The BioCommons is a home base where undergraduates interested in the STEM can find information, events, opportunities, and services tailored to their unique needs and get help navigating the wide array of STEM options at UW-Madison.
-Undergraduates from across campus are invited to make the BioCommons theirs—create events, start projects, share ideas, or just hang out with the plants and fish and play a game with friends.
+Undergraduates from across campus are invited to make the BioCommons theirs—create events, start projects, share ideas, or just hang out and play a game with friends.
 Everyone is welcome to join the collaboration and help broaden access to opportunities and build a cross-campus community to support STEM students and those who work with them.